StevenCash/Book-Lists/ComputerEngineering.md

 Good book that explains the concepts of what an operating system must accomplish and why.
 If you read this first you can then move on to a book specific to a particular OS or aspect of an OS and have a good basis to work from.

+#### **Design Patterns: Elements of Reusable Object-Oriented Software** by Gamma et. al.

+I haven't read all of this book, but have read parts of it and used several of the patterns.
+This is a book any programmer should at least be familiar with.